mahadhir96/SalaryManagement/README.md

-# SWE Challange MVP Salary Management Web Application
+**# SWE Challange MVP Salary Management Web Application**

-User Story 1
+# Overview
+- This webapp is to help the HR department manage employees' salaries

+# Project Folder
+- swe challange-backend
+- swe challange-frontend

+#

 - able to upload the csv file to get all the employees data